Hierosoft/backupall/doc/pip_on_win2k.md

       - If you are trying to use 3.2 entirely and got setuptools <8 installed for it, see https://bootstrap.pypa.io/pip/3.2/ (get-pip.py)
   - Install Python 3.2 to `C:\Python32`
   - Make a copy of it called `C:\Python32-clean`
+  - Download and unzip https://github.com/tkhyn/dirsync such as to `%USERPROFILE%\Downloads\dirsync-develop`
+  - Run `C:\Python32\Scripts\pip install %USERPROFILE%\Downloads\dirsync-develop`
+    (This step requires the internet so it should be done on the non-Win2k machine).
   - Use the diffnames.py script to make a patch directory.
   - Copy the C:\\Downloads\\pip+six+dirsync-patch_for_Python3.3 directory (created in the step above) and the Python 3.2 x86 (not x86_64) installer (from "The Python versions" link above) to a flash drive.
   - Install Python 3.2 on the Windows 2000 computer.